marcinjahn/technology-notebook/src/docs/programming/unity/index.md

 ## Camera Follow

-To have the Camera following the plater, we can do one of:
+To have the Camera following the player, we can do one of:

 - script the camera position to be updated in every frame to player's position